DarkEye123/Vue-Quotes/README.md

 > Example derived from Vue JS 2 - The Complete Guide (incl.
 Vue Router & Vuex) made by Maximilian Schwarzmüller

 This is my (JS/Vue side) implementation of the second project of this course.

-CSS styling was used/derived from the course materials
+I tried to use concept of event bus for child-2-child communication so my structure is quite different (more complex) apart the one in the course itself.

 ## Build Setup